What Women Should Know About Fruit and Bone Health

 Look for packaged fruits that do not contain any added sugars.
 The naturally occurring sugars found in the fruits are alright to eat.

-Choose a variety of colors, including brown, black, and white, to help you get all the nutrients and phytochemicals from these gems.
+Choose various colors, including brown, black, and white, to help you get these gems’ nutrients and phytochemicals.

 What counts as a serving?